-In this Quora response a JNU student Harshit Agarwal who claims to be independent from the organizers or being a sympathizer to them elaborates the sequence of events.
+In this Quora response, a JNU student Harshit Agarwal who claims to be independent of the organizers or being a sympathizer to them elaborates the sequence of events.

 So the conception of the ‘cultural’ event was against Kashmiri Brahmins who were an integral part of Kashmir’s population and are Kashmiris too.
 So when the organizers claimed it was in solidarity with Kashmiri people they could not and should not have excluded Kashmiri Brahmins from it.